Bird Feeders

 BirdSpotter

-BirdSpotter is a photo contest providing those who enjoy photographing birds an opportunity to submit their photos for a chance to be selected as a finalist.
-10 “finalist” photos will be chosen by Cornell Lab staff and posted on the BirdSpotter Voting page, where bird lovers can vote for their favorite entries.
+BirdSpotter is a photo contest providing those who enjoy photographing birds an opportunity to submit their photos for a chance to win prizes and to have their photos featured online.
+Finalists are chosen by Cornell Lab staff and posted on the BirdSpotter Voting Page, where bird lovers can vote for their favorite entries.

 The Hummingbird Society was created in 1996 as a nonprofit organization to help people understand and appreciate hummingbirds and to provide a channel to help save the ones that are endangered.
 The Hummingbird Society’s mission: teach people about hummingbirds, and they will understand them better; and from that understanding and caring, will come support for their protection.